 Wood windows tend to be the most expensive window material.
 This is due to the amount of labor it costs for manufacturers to build these windows.
 The most expensive wooden windows that are common to see in homes in New York are Andersen windows.
 Andersen windows tend to have a wooden core with a vinyl exterior.

 While wooden windows have a reputation of being more luxurious than vinyl windows, they tend to not function as well as a window made of 100% vinyl.
 Wooden windows often rot and warp from the inside out if they are not properly protected and sealed regularly from the outside elements like rain, hail, and snow.
 You will have to maintain wooden windows more than vinyl windows.

-When looking at vinyl windows for your home be sure that the windows are made with thick glass, and durable vinyl.
-The more thin the vinyl and glass options are the lower quality the window will be.
-Make sure to ask questions about the windows functionality like tilt latches to easily clean the window sashes and easy to use locksets and hardware.
+When looking at vinyl windows for your home be sure that the windows are made with thick glass and durable vinyl.
+The thinner the vinyl and glass options are the lower quality the window will be.
+Make sure to ask questions about the window’s functionality like tilt latches to easily clean the window sashes and easy-to-use locksets and hardware.

 When it comes time to replace your windows the cost may be affected if the wood framing of your window is rotted or warped.
 Most of the time you only have to replace the window itself which will not raise the price of the project.
 However, many homeowners wait too long to replace and reseal the openings.
 When you have windows that leak or contain a breeze that means the window is not properly sealed or installed.
 This leads to water, air, and other elements being able to enter the structure of your home.

 When water, air, and other elements are able to enter your home structure this may lead to the wooden structure and frame of the opening the new replacement window will be put into to rot or warp.
 Once this has happened it will become necessary to replace the framing which will add to the cost of your window replacement project.